caseyg/awesome/TOPICS.md

 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-## safari

-*   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-## safari-extension

-*   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

 ## ublock

 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.